-PhD Student in Computer Science & Computational Modeling of Health Trajectories in Chronic Illness (Breast Cancer) *OPEN*
+PhD Student in Computer Science & Computational Modeling of Health Trajectories in Chronic and Long-Term Conditions (Breast Cancer) *OPEN*

 • Listing number: UNIGE-2026-5